terser/terser/README.md

 # Reporting issues

 In the terser CLI we use [source-map-support](https://npmjs.com/source-map-support) to produce good error stacks.
-In your own app, you're expected to enable source-map-support (read their docs) to have nice stack traces that will make good issues.
+In your own app, you're expected to enable source-map-support (read their docs) to have nice stack traces that will help you write good issues.

 # README.md Patrons: